TomographicImaging/CIL/docs/source/optimisation.rst

 Step size methods
 ------------------
-A step size method is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD`, `cil.optimisation.algorithm.ISTA`  `cil.optimisation.algorithm.FISTA` and it's method `get_step_size` is called after the calculation of the gradient before the gradient descent step is taken.
-It outputs a float value to be used as the step-size.
+A step size method is a class which acts on an algorithm and can be passed to a selection of the CIL algorithms.

 Currently in CIL we have a base class:

 .. autoclass:: cil.optimisation.utilities.StepSizeMethods.StepSizeRule
    :members:

-We also have a number of example classes:
+We also have a number of example classes.
+Firstly, for the gradient based algorithms  `cil.optimisation.algorithm.GD`, `cil.optimisation.algorithm.ISTA`  `cil.optimisation.algorithm.FISTA` and it's method `get_step_size` is called after the calculation of the gradient before the gradient descent step is taken.
+It outputs a float value to be used as the step-size.

 .. autoclass:: cil.optimisation.utilities.StepSizeMethods.ConstantStepSize
    :members: